A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: GNN-Based Method for Multi-Unit WDP

 \subsection{Sample Generation for Multi-Unit WDP}

-After introducing the GNN structure for the augmented bid-item graph of the multi-unit WDP, we now develop an approach to generate training samples for the GNN to learn over.
+Now that we have introduced the GNN structure for the augmented bid-item graph of the multi-unit WDP, we develop an approach to generate training samples for the GNN to learn over.
 Generally, a GNN model can be trained either in supervised or unsupervised manner.
 However, the unsupervised manner is known as particularly challenging \cite{guided_tree}.
 Therefore, we train the GNN in Fig. \ref{fig:bi_gnn} using the supervised manner, where the ground truth, i.e., the label, for each training sample is needed.
 To this end, we first generate $L$ multi-unit WDP instances by following some specific distributions, such as the decay distribution in \cite{data_distribution,data_distribution_2}.
 Then we obtain the optimal allocations for each instance by using some well-recognized solvers, such as CPLEX.
 In this way, we obtain an instance set $\mathcal{Q}=\{G^{(l)},\bm{a}^{(l)}\}_{l=1}^L$, where $G^{(l)}$ is the augmented bid-item graph with features for the multi-unit WDP and $\bm{a}^{(l)}$ is the corresponding optimal allocation result.

 Note that $\bm{a}^{(l)}$ is a binary vector where one appears more than once.
 If we directly regard $G^{(l)}$ as the input and $\bm{a}^{(l)}$ as its corresponding label, using the GNN to learn $\bm{a}^{(l)}$ is equivalent to a multi-label classification task.
-However, the multi-label results are seldom directly used as the labels of training samples in multi-label classification tasks.
-Instead, the multi-label classification task is generally transformed into a single-label one to achieve better performance \cite{multi_label}.
-Therefore, in the following, we introduce detailed procedures to obtain single-label samples for the multi-unit WDP.
+However, it is generally difficult to deal with the multi-label classification task, because the size of its output space, i.e., the number of label sets, grows exponentially with the number of classes \cite{multi_label}.
+To overcome this challenge, different strategies have been proposed to exploit the label correlations and facilitate the learning process \cite{multi_label2}.
+In this paper, we adopt a first-order strategy \cite{multi_label3}, as its computational efficiency can enhance the sample generation process and decrease the number of needed label instances.
+Specifically, we ignore the label correlations and decompose the multi-label classification task into many independent single-label classification tasks.
+In the following, we introduce detailed procedures to obtain single-label samples for the multi-unit WDP.